iyy0v/Discord-bot/README.md

 idk what this bot will be yet

 ## Utilities
+- Delete messages
-- Messages logging
+- Log messages
-- Kick members (unfinished)
+- Kick members
+- Ban members

 and some other random commands.